mohamadhasansalmaaniyaan72/Exchange/README.md

 <strong>⭐️⭐️New features I added to the app:⭐️⭐️</strong>

-1- Fix date display and security issues, fix UI issue in Windows 8.
+1- Fixing the client’s date display and security issues, Fixing the client’s UI on Windows 8, Adding purchase history, Changing the UI in some sections.
 (2.0.0.0)

 2- View profile and ability to change user information.
 (1.8.9.9)-(🛑Expired)